hardope/simple_shell/README.md

-# Implementation of sh in C programming language
+# Implementation of shell in C programming language

 ## Overview
 Simple Shell is an ALX pair project.
 The general goal of the project is to write a simple UNIX command interpreter.